HandsOnDataViz/book/docs/HandsOnDataViz.md

     diversity of groups inside the scale, not just the low and high ends.
--   *Rounded values* are similar to quantiles, but decimals in the scale are replaced with rounded numbers that look nicer to readers’ eyes.
+-   *Rounded values* are similar to quantiles, but decimals in the scale are replaced with rounded numbers that look nicer to readers’ eyes, such as multiples of 5s or 10s.
--   *Natural breaks (Jenks)* offers a compromise between linear (which emphasizes the extreme ends) and quantiles (which emphasize internal diversity).
+-   *Natural breaks (Jenks)* groups close values together while maximizing differences between other groups.
+It offers a compromise between linear (which emphasizes the extreme ends) and quantiles (which emphasize internal diversity).
 -   *Custom* allows you to manually place dividers wherever you wish along the color scale.
 We generally recommend to *not* use custom settings because they are more likely to create a misleading map, as you’ll learn in [Chapter 15: Detect Lies and Reduce Data Bias](detect.html).

-TODO: CONFIRM definitions above; add max/mid/min as an option? decide if these definitions are sufficient, or consider adding small maps to visually contrast the differences, as shown in
+TODO: DECIDE on adding small maps to visually contrast the differences, as shown in
 <a href="https://academy.datawrapper.de/article/117-color-palette-for-your-map" class="uri">https://academy.datawrapper.de/article/117-color-palette-for-your-map</a>;
-cite this source
+and also
+<a href="https://theconversation.com/next-slide-please-data-visualisation-expert-on-whats-wrong-with-the-uk-governments-coronavirus-charts-149329" class="uri">https://theconversation.com/next-slide-please-data-visualisation-expert-on-whats-wrong-with-the-uk-governments-coronavirus-charts-149329</a>

 Which interpolation method is best?
 While there are no rigid rules, some methods above work better for different types of data stories.
 If you